 (20) (Buddha) indeed taught (true) existence, non-(true) existence, both (true) existence and non-(true) existence, and neither of the two.
 In accordance with the sickness, can’t anything be called a medicine?

 (21) If you (fully) see the pure (view of voidness, you go) to a supreme abode (of liberation), and if you see it a little, (you go) to an excellent rebirth state.
-Therefore, those who are wise should always enhance their intelligence to reflect on (the voidness of) their inner selves.
+Therefore, those who are wise should always enhance their intelligence to reflect on the inner (void) nature (of all things).

 (22) Having realized the facts of reality, even if you do not achieve a (nirvana) state beyond sorrow in this (lifetime), it is certain that you’ll achieve it with no effort in your next rebirth, just like (what happens with the type of) karma (that ripens in your next life).